-NOTE: The Giants have changed their re-entry policy this year and unless it’s a family emergency you cannot be re-admitted to the park once you have gone outside the gates.
+NOTE: The Giants changed their re-entry policy in 2017 and unless it’s a family emergency you cannot be re-admitted to the park once you have gone outside the gates.
 This eliminates the strategy of using four tickets to get four bobbleheads, then dropping them off at your car and returning to watch the game.

 The growth of “Special Event Tickets” at Giants games and elsewhere in MLB has created some confusion.
 Here’s how the different kinds of tickets work: